 The group holds regular meetings (no men allowed) and membership has grown to around 50, but they are still called The Twenty Club!

 They now feel empowered and move around the community, visiting women, families and schools.
 They talk to girls and parents about the importance of staying in school.
 They explain about periods and how you get pregnant.
 They educate families and classrooms about basic hygiene and sanitation, helping prevent diseases such as Malaria.
 Their confidence is contagious and we can see how their own lives have improved as well as the lives of everyone they meet along the way.

-Everything they teach was taught to them through the Community Workshops that Seeds for Development fund and we look forward to more Twenty Clubs being set up in the region.
+Everything they teach was taught to them through the Community Workshops that Seeds for Development fund.